-People who are interested in your page will want to learn more about you and what you have to offer.
+People interested in your page will want to learn more about you and what you have to offer.

 A preview will be located on the right-hand side for people to view and click for more info.
-Facebook is constantly changing so the location might be different when you are reading this post.
+Facebook is continuously changing, so the location might be different when you are reading this post.

 7 Facebook Marketing Tips

-Now that you have your Page optimized let’s get into some Facebook marketing tips that will help you to grow your audience.
+Now that you have your Facebook Business Page optimized let’s get into some Facebook marketing tips that will help you to grow your audience.

-Many artists and small businesses have seen good results by including milestones.
+Many artists and small businesses have seen excellent results by including milestones.

-Milestones will highlight some of your biggest accomplishments.
+Milestones will highlight some of your most significant accomplishments.

-You will be able to highlight any awards you might have received, major events, product releases, or any other achievement you have accomplished.
+You will be able to highlight any awards you might have received, significant events, product releases, or any other achievement you have accomplished.

-This information will be viewable under your “About” section.
+This information will be viewable under your Facebook “About” section.

 Accomplishments and awards will show you to be an expert in your niche.

-When people see you as an authority, the will help you grow your audience by telling everyone they know about you and your artwork.
+When people see you as an authority, they will help you grow your audience by telling everyone they know about you and your artwork.

-Watch this video to learn you to create a Facebook “Milestone.”
+Watch the video below to learn how to create a Facebook “Milestone.”

 Sales funnel is described by ringDNA as: